European-Unified-ID/EUID-docs/api/v2/guides/publisher-client-side.md

 </script>
 ```

-For more information about the SDK, see [UID2 SDK for JavaScript Reference Guide](../sdks/client-side-identity.md).
+For more information about the SDK, see [SDK for JavaScript Reference Guide](../sdks/client-side-identity.md).

-### Using the UID2 Integration Environment
+### Using the EUID Integration Environment

-By default, the SDK is configured to work with the UID2 production environment `https://prod.uidapi.com`.
-If you want to use the UID2 integration environment instead, provide the following URL in your call to `init`:
+By default, the SDK is configured to work with the EUID production environment `https://prod.uidapi.com`.
+If you want to use the EUID integration environment instead, provide the following URL in your call to `init`:

 ```js
 __uid2.init({
   baseUrl: "https://operator-integ.uidapi.com",
 });
 ```
->NOTE: Tokens from the UID2 integration environment are not valid for passing to the bid stream.
+>NOTE: Tokens from the EUID integration environment are not valid for passing to the bid stream.
 For the integration environment, you will have different **subscription ID** and **public key** values.

 ### Optional: Reduce Latency by Setting the API Base URL for the Production Environment

 By default, in the production environment, the JS SDK makes API calls to an EUID server in the USA.
 Depending on where your users are based, you might consider choosing a server closer to your users in order to reduce latency.

 For example, a publisher in Singapore can set the base URL to `https://sg.prod.uidapi.com`.
-This is still the UID2 production environment, but the servers are in Singapore.
+This is still the EUID production environment, but the servers are in Singapore.

 For the list of possible base URLs, see [Environments](../getting-started/gs-environments.md).

 A publisher can also set the base URL to `https://global.prod.uidapi.com`.
 This URL directs readers to a region geographically close to them, which is ideal if your audience is geographically distributed.

-To specify a different UID2 server, you can change it in the `init` call:
+To specify a different EUID server, you can change it in the `init` call:

 ```js
 __uid2.init({